puppetsw/AutoCAD_UnitTest/README.md

 RunTests
 ```

 Make sure to add your project output directory to AutoCAD's trusted folders.
+Also add references to acdbmgd.dll etc.

 Set your run configuration as follows...